Medical Appointment Scheduling

-An appointment is required for consumers to visit doctors, dentist, or other type of medical professionals, as well as for other healthcare related needs.
+An appointment is required for consumers to visit doctors, pharmacies, dentists, or other type of medical professionals, as well as for other healthcare related needs.

 The vast majority of medical appointments are made through an intermediary: a person that will make the appointment for you.
 This person could be the receptionist at a doctor’s office, or a professional “Scheduler” for a large hospital chain.
 This interaction is typically done on a phone call or in the doctor’s office.

 This manual approach is changing.
-Consumers are beginning to realize the value and convenience of self-scheduling on their comp.uter or mobile device.
+Consumers realize the value and convenience of self-scheduling on their computer or mobile device.
 In turn, healthcare providers are coming under pressure to offer flexibility with self-scheduling options.

-There are two main ways in which appointment scheduling is offered:
+There are three main ways in which appointment scheduling is offered: